 1. Listen First

 People love to talk about themselves, so let them talk.
 Starting a conversation with intentions of being a great listener, allows you to make better connections with others.
 You’re able to get a better understanding of who they are and what their business is about.
 It also allows you to direct the conversation and easily find common interests with one another.

 2. Provide Value

 Give before you ask.
 Being a great resource for others, makes you a valuable person.
 You should always share your purpose, rather than your passions when networking.
 Purpose is a more wholesome topic, it describes your service to humanity and your reason for existence.
-It’s a powerful way to make genuine connection with others because your sharing something so personal, yet inspiring and intriguing.
+It’s a powerful way to make genuine connections with others because you’re sharing something so personal, yet inspiring and intriguing.
 It creates admiration of your character over your accomplishments.
 Remember, your passion is for you, your purpose is for others.